Last updated August 7th, 2022.

 Why not invest in Singapore itself?
 Quite simply, many of its opportunities have already come and gone.

 It’s much harder to invest in Singapore than it once was – at least as a foreigner.
-They have enough money nowadays, so the incentives and options as a foreign investors are minimal unless you’re bringing in millions of dollars.
+They have enough money nowadays, so the incentives and options as a foreign investor is minimal unless you’re bringing in millions of dollars.

-Plus, why invest in places which have already gone through their phase of rapid growth?
+Plus, why invest in places that already went through their phase of rapid growth?
 Profit isn’t made by investing in markets which were at their strongest 20 years ago.

-With all that said, I’ll make the argument for several nations which could possibly become the next Singapore.
+With all that said, we’ll make the argument for several nations which could possibly become the next Singapore.

 Places like Hong Kong and the United Arab Emirates will not be considered for the purposes of this article.
 They’re already as successful as Singapore in their own right.
 We’re only looking at emerging and frontier markets here.